Lausitzring: History

 As far back as 1986, in the former communist East Germany, it was planned to convert one of the huge open coal mine pits into a race track.
 In the late 1990s, this idea was taken up again in order to build a replacement for the AVUS in Berlin, which after the fall of the Berlin Wall had more traffic than before.
 The construction of the EuroSpeedway Lausitz began on 17 June 1998.
 The facility was officially opened during a public ceremony on 20 August 2000.

 Winding in the infield of the high-speed tri-oval, there is a regular road race track for automobile and motorbike racing, using various track configurations up to roughly 4.562 km.
 The stands around the tri-oval have a capacity of 120,000, while the huge main grandstands have 25,000 seats, and unlike many circuits, the entire circuit can be seen from the main grandstand.
 Next to the racing facility, there is a test oval with two long straights connecting two steeply banked U-shaped corners.
 The test oval has a total length of 5.800 km, with each of its two straights measuring about 2.500 km in length.
-All tracks can be connected to form a 12.030 km long endurance racing course, but so far this option has been used only for testing and never as part of a major event.
+All tracks can be connected to form a 12.030 km long endurance racing course.

 There were three serious accidents at the facility in its first year of operation.
 On 25 April 2001, former Formula One driver Michele Alboreto was killed on the test oval after crashing at high speed due to a tyre failure.
 Alboreto was testing an Audi R8 in preparation of his participation at the 2001 24 Hours of Le Mans.
 Just over a week later, on 3 May 2001, a track marshal was killed when he was hit by a touring car during a test session.